energietransitie/twomes-provisioning-app/README.md

 To deploy and sucessfully use the WarmteWachter app you need to have received an e-mail with a proper Firebase Dynamic Link and you need be in the possession of at least one Twomes measurment device.

 ## Deploying
-As we are currently stil in development, to get an (internal) beta tester version, you need to contact us using the following emailaddress; `marco.prins@windesheim.nl`.
-Please include the Apple ID or Google Account that's being used on the device you wish to install the WarmteWachter app.
+To get an (internal) test version of the app, you need to contact us using the following emailaddress; `marco.prins@windesheim.nl`.
+Please include the Apple ID or Google Account of the device you intend to install the WarmteWachter app on.

-Eventually the production version of the app will be downloaded and installed directly from the Apple App Store or Google Play Store after clicking the Firebase Dynamic Link on your iPhone or Android smartphone, respectively.
+Eventually, the app will be downloaded and installed directly from the Apple App Store or Google Play Store after clicking the Firebase Dynamic Link on your iPhone or Android smartphone, respectively.

 ## Developing
 For getting started with the development of the WarmteWachter app see [Developing - Getting Started](./docs/developing.md).